How to Organize Paper Coupons

-- Coupons have a limited life and will expire.
+- Coupons generally have a limited life and will expire

-To get started, following are some considerations when storing and managing your coupons.
+Following are considerations when storing, sorting, filing and managing paper coupons.

 When organizing coupons the first thing to consider is the type of storage or organizer that best suits your needs.

-The method used to store coupons is really a personal preference and has a lot to do with the amount of effort you are able to spend on couponing.
+The method used to store coupons is really a personal preference and has a lot to do with the amount of effort that can be spent on couponing.

-The more time and effort you spend on gathering coupons means that you may have a lot of coupons to organize, and as a result, a larger-type organizer may be in order such as a large binder with clear pocket inserts.
+The more time and effort spent gathering coupons means that there may be a lot of coupons to organize, and as a result, a larger size organizer may be needed such as a large binder with clear pocket inserts.

-Or perhaps you will just be clipping coupons from weekly newspapers.
-Then a smaller organizer may work for you such as an accordion-type wallet-size organizer which can be found in the stationery section of certain stores.
+Then a small organizer may be sufficient such as an accordion-type wallet-size organizer which may be found online or in the stationery section of office supply retailers.

-This type of organizer can also be found on-line or advertised in the coupon section of the newspaper.
-They are generally made of soft plastic, quilted fabric, or nylon, and include dividers with tabs that are used to classify items.
+This type of organizer may also be advertised in the coupon section of the newspaper.
+They are generally made of soft plastic, quilted fabric, or nylon, and include dividers with tabs that are used to categorize items.

-If you have multiple coupons with different expiration dates for the same product, it’s a good idea to sort your coupons so the ones that expire first are in the front of your organizer.
+If there are multiple coupons for the same item that have different expiration dates, it’s helpful to sort them so that the coupons that will expire first are in the front of the coupon organizer.

 When there are coupons to file in the organizer that don’t quite fall under any of the categories named on the tab inserts, a rule of thumb is to file that type of coupon in the category that first comes to mind when you see it.